Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 has to be fulfilled.
 Pop will buy their desire resources automatically.
 As a player, you need to have sufficient resource, and ensure that you pay the pop well, so they have sufficient fuel to buy the desired resource.

-### DefaultSalaryAI
+### Adjust salary

-You can manually adjust the salary by the "Change salary" button.
+You can adjust the salary of a pop manually, or use "DefaultSalaryAI" to adjust salaries of all pop.

+#### Option 1: manual

+You can type in the "Target salary" text field to change your target.
+Alternatively, you can use the slider and the "-", "+" buttons below.
+The slider change the coefficient of the number in scientific notation, the "-" button reduces the number by 10 times, and the "+" button increases the number by 10 times.

+Once you are done, click "Change salary" and click "Confirm" in the [command information](#command-information).
+You may select other pop type under "Pop:" to change their salary as well.

+#### Option 2: DefaultSalaryAI

-However, it can be quite tedious to do this every turn, especially if you have many carriers.
-The game provide a "DefaultSalaryAI" to automate this.
+Adjusting salary can be tedious if you have many carriers, so the game provide a "DefaultSalaryAI" to automate this.

 Similar to how you do with the [default AI](#let-ai-do-everything), click "AI" in the [player information buttons](#player-information-buttons), select "DefaultSalaryAI" instead of "DefaultAI",